Removal of Excess Tissues

 Where will my tummy tuck surgery take place?

-Dr. Tyrone performs abdominoplasty and tummy tuck surgery in Gainesville, Florida at the state of the art “Laser and Eye Surgery Center”.
-The Ambulatory Surgery Facility (APSF) located in the North Florida Regional Medical Center Physician Park, is certified at the highest level by American Association for Accreditation of Ambulatory Surgery Facilities.
+Dr. Tyrone performs abdominoplasty and tummy tuck surgery in Gainesville, Florida at the state of the art North Florida Plastic Surgery.
+The Ambulatory Surgery Facility located adjacent to Dr. Tyrone’s office is certified at the highest level by American Association for Accreditation of Ambulatory Surgery Facilities.
 Our entire staff is dedicated to your comfort and satisfaction.
 A beautifully decorated reception area, comfortable exam rooms, private dressing rooms for patients preparing for surgery, and attentive care from our staff through all phases of your recovery help to make your entire surgical experience a pleasant one.
 Every measure has been taken to ensure your safety and comfort.

-When you arrive at the ASF for your tummy tuck surgery with Dr. Tyrone, you will check in and be escorted to the surgery suite.
+When you arrive at the North Florida Plastic Surgery for your tummy tuck surgery with Dr. Tyrone, you will check in and be escorted to the surgery suite.
 Dr. Tyrone and his nurses will meet with you prior to your surgery.

-If Dr. Tyrone feels a hospital is a more appropriate setting for your surgery, he has full privileges at several local hospitals including North Florida Regional Medical Center.
+If Dr. Tyrone feels a hospital is a more appropriate setting for your surgery, he has full privileges at several local hospitals including Shands UF.

 What do I need to do after my abdominoplasty?